-Kaplan Nursing Institutional Program-RN® is an external company that the Department of Nursing collaborates with that offers comprehensive NCLEX® preparation assessments, tutorials, skills modules, and solutions that span the JSU School of Nursing Curriculum.
+Kaplan Nursing Institutional Program-RN® is an external company that the School of Nursing collaborates with that offers comprehensive NCLEX® preparation assessments, tutorials, skills modules, and solutions that span the JSU School of Nursing Curriculum.
 These resources support student preparation for NCLEX® as well as increase critical thinking skills and comprehensive nursing knowledge needed to be a competent nurse in today's workforce.

-Student will receive information regarding proctored exams and remediation requirements from their course faculty.
+Student will receive information regarding proctored exams and remediation requirements from their course faculty in their respective CANVAS coursehell.